Deejuha/SecureHardwareExtension/README.md

 ## Prerequisites

-With using Python 3.8, 3.9 or 3.10 install package to your environment.
+With using Python greater than 3.8 install package to your environment.

 ```bash
 pip install SecureHardwareExtension